Christmas tree decorating ideas – stylish looks to try for 2022

 If you want to incorporate additional flowers into your tree design, Anna Eklöv, founder of LÖV Letterbox Flowers, suggests, "Add a couple of large red roses, dark red calla lilies or red Love-Lies-Bleeding (Amaranthus) in traditional themed decor.
 For decor in silver and white, I would suggest sticking to white winter flowers."

-18. Keep it simple with minimalistic illuminations
+19. Keep it simple with minimalistic illuminations

-Sometimes, you don't need to do anything at all to have a lovely-looking tree in your home, just let the natural beauty shine.
+Sometimes, you don't need to do anything to have a lovely-looking tree in your home, just let the natural beauty shine.
 If you've got no time or inclination to decorate yours, why not opt for a pre-lit tree which can look utterly fabulous all on its own?

 These days, you can buy some really beautiful ones that simply don't require decorations.
 Choose a fluffy, bushy tree to ensure it looks as impressive as possible, switch the lights on, and you're good to go – a minimalist, low-effort tree in a matter of seconds.

-19. Decorate in a simple Scandi-style
+20. Decorate in a simple Scandi-style

 Daisy Coombes, marketing manager at Sass & Belle, told w&h, "Often at Christmas, we see traditional schemes, or more minimal Scandi styles taking pride of place in our homes."